premvinodh/hibernate-playground/README.md

 Apache Derby
 -----------------------------------
 1. Download the Apache Derby from url: https://db.apache.org/derby/derby_downloads.html
-	Select the version to download based on your JDK version.
+   &nbsp;Select the version to download based on your JDK version.
-		Mine is JDK 11 so downloaded version 10.15.2.0 --> db-derby-10.15.2.0-bin.zip  (As this need not be installed)
+   &emsp;Mine is JDK 11 so downloaded version 10.15.2.0 --> db-derby-10.15.2.0-bin.zip  (As this need not be installed)

 2. Unzip the db-derby-10.15.2.0-bin.zip to its own folder